AIDevBody/secure-ai-agent-sfx/docs/USAGE.md

    cd /path/to/your/project
    ```

-2. Run the script with your desired options.
-For example, to create an agent called `MyProject.AI` while ignoring any Git metadata and using a mapping file:
+2. Create an agent named `MyProject.AI` using a mapping file:

    ```bash
    ./CreateAgentInfoFile.sh -n "MyProject.AI" -m mapping-example.json